 This example shows how to build an FM mono or stereo receiver using MATLAB® and Communications Toolbox™.
 You can either use captured signals, or receive signals in real time using the RTL-SDR Radio or ADALM-PLUTO Radio.

 To run this example using captured signals, you need the following software:

 To receive signals in real time, you also need one of the following hardware:

 RTL-SDR radio and the corresponding software Communications Toolbox Support Package for RTL-SDR Radio

 ADALM-PLUTO radio and the corresponding software Communications Toolbox Support Package for ADALM-PLUTO Radio

-For a full list of Communications Toolbox supported SDR platforms, refer to Supported Hardware section of Software-Defined Radio (SDR).
+For a full list of Communications Toolbox supported SDR platforms, refer to the "MATLAB and Simulink Hardware Support for SDR" section of Software-Defined Radio (SDR).